 Location, parking and other information about visiting the McDougall Centre historic site in Calgary.

-Opened in 1907 for teacher training, this elegant landmark has since served as a school and a centre for the provincial government in s
+Opened in 1908 for teacher training, this provincial architectural landmark is the centre for the provincial government in southern Alberta.

 Request a space in the McDougall Centre for business meetings or events.